 Yield now versus land-scarcity appreciation later

-Upstate New York tells a very different story.
+Upstate New York looks different.
 Buffalo, Rochester, and Syracuse ZIPs offer 3-bed house yields well into the teens at sale prices around $100,000 to $150,000, and select Adirondack and North Country ZIPs legally permit short-term rentals that push gross returns into a different bracket altogether.
 A Bronx investor choosing apartments is buying into lower-yield, higher-appreciation economics, where land scarcity does most of the work over a decade.
 An upstate investor is buying into cash-flow economics with thinner appreciation prospects.
 Whether houses or apartments suit your strategy in the Bronx depends on whether you are building for income now or equity later, and on how much weight you place on the borough's land story versus the yield ceiling that prices impose.

-For a read on how nearby premium markets compare, Queens Long-Term Rentals Yield 3.7%, Short-Term Rentals Banned covers the same question one layer out, and Long Island Nets Under 1.0% on Rentals: Appreciation Must Do the Heavy Lifting examines suburb ranking for this borough.
+For a read on how nearby premium markets compare, Queens Long-Term Rentals Yield 3.6%, Short-Term Rentals Banned covers the same question one layer out, and Long Island Nets Under 1.5% on Rentals: Appreciation Must Do the Heavy Lifting examines suburb ranking for this borough.
 Methodology detail is available for the market score methodology and the underlying data sources.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Bronx in the dashboard
+Take Bronx further in the dashboard

-View Bronx →Need full filtering and saved scenarios?
+Open Bronx →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.